-Total Debt Ratio
+Understanding the Total Debt Ratio

 Unlike the debt-equity ratio, short-term assets and liabilities are factored into the equation.
 The calculation is straightforward, the firm's total liabilities are divided by total assets.
 This ratio measures the percent of the company's assets financed with debt.
-For example, a business with a total debt ratio of 75 percent has financed three fourths of the firm's assets utilizing debt.
+For example, a business with a total debt ratio of 75 percent has effectively financed three fourths of the firm's assets utilizing debt.

-Forecasting Financial Stress
+Forecasting Financial Stress with Ratios

 The total debt and debt-equity ratios might signal a firm will face financial difficulty in the future.
 Firms with high debt ratios may incur significant interest payments that reduce profits.
 Interest expense can also shrink the cash available for growth-oriented activities such as research and development.
 In addition, a firm with high debt ratios may have difficulty raising capital because potential investors might conclude the company's bankruptcy risk is too high to justify investment.